Pages

 New York City has two cruise terminals, Manhattan and Brooklyn.
 The former has room for one or two (and maybe a third) cruise ship, while the latter has room only for a single cruise ship.
 Although there is a third cruise terminal in Bayonne, NJ, I treat it as a separate port as it is not easily accessed by NYC based mass transit (or cabs).

-The Big Apple is both as embarkation and destination port, as well as being a city which should be visited for more than a short port visit.
+The Big Apple is both an embarkation and a destination port, as well as being located in a city which should be visited for more than a short port visit.
 Therefore, this entry focuses on the cruise terminals in this port, and not about the sights one can see in this city.

 New York City is a popular port for cruises to Eastern Canada / New England, Bermuda, the Bahamas, the Caribbean, and Transatlantic crossings.
 Unlike some other ports in the Northeast, ships sail from this port year round.
 However, most cruises from this port take place in the warmer months.